Sleep is essential for good health. In fact, we need sleep to survive — just like we need food and water. So, it’s no wonder we spend about

 A lot is still unknown about the purpose of sleep.
 However, it’s widely accepted that there isn’t just one explanation for why we need to sleep.
 It’s likely necessary for many biological reasons.

 To date, scientists have found that sleep helps the body in several ways.
-The most prominent theories and reasons are outlined below.
+The most

 The idea is that sleep allows cells to repair and regrow.
 This is supported by many important processes that happen during sleep, including: